Riksi/Rikurse/_posts/2023-05-07-Quantum-Computing.md

 Alice's states $\vert X_1\rangle, \vert X_2\rangle, \dots, \vert X_n\rangle$ are the vertices of a tetrahedron in the Bloch sphere representation.
 Since $\vert\phi_1\rangle = \vert 1\rangle$, choosing Bob's other states to be points of an inverted tetrahedron leads to the desired value of $I_0$.

-We can obtain these states by rotating the vectors corresponding to each state by $pi$ which is equivalent to an orthogonal state.
+We can obtain these states by rotating the vectors corresponding to each state by $\pi$ which is equivalent to an orthogonal state.

 ```python
 Y1 = s1_sy